 Realizing my childhood dream, I live in a tiny cabin on 10 acres north of Missoula with my partner Jim, our 2 cats and mutt puppy Mishka.
-The barn is twice as big as the cabin and home to my horses Sweet Majik and Moira, who are my greatest teachers in many ways.
+The barn is twice as big as the cabin and home to our horses Sweet Majik and Coco, who are my greatest teachers in many ways.

 Much of my professional wisdom has been gained through personal experience.
 I have been living with Post Traumatic Stress Disorder (PTSD) since childhood.
 Over the years, my personal evolution has been facilitated by a multi-faceted approach including craniosacral therapy, somato-emotional release, continuum movement, qigong, yoga, traditional oriental medicine, acupuncture, chiropractic, massage, reiki, counseling, art therapy, EMDR, dance, drumming, meditation, laughter yoga, equine facilitated experiential learning, and countless hours of quiet listening to the still little voice inside.